STANDARDS OF CONDUCT FOR MEMBERS:

 1. Written claims may be submitted using an online form linked to a secure website available on Oscars.org

 3. The claimant’s allegations must be substantiated by clear evidence of behavior that violates the Academy’s Standards of Conduct.
 Such substantiation could include any of the following evidence: 1) the violation was witnessed by another; 2) the violation was reported to another, after the event occurred; 3) the violation was memorialized in writing after the incident occurred; 4) the violation is part of an established pattern by the same member; 5) following the violation, the claimant experienced verifiable changes in their mental, emotional or physical well-being.

-Qualifying claims will be forwarded by the Membership Department to the Academy’s Membership and Administration Committee.
+Qualifying claims will be forwarded by the Member Relations and Awards Department to the Academy’s Membership and Administration Committee.

 3. The Academy will protect the confidentiality of claims to the extent possible.

 4. When claims are brought to the Membership and Administration Committee for review, the committee may:

 a.
 Decide to take no action; or

 b.
-Notify the subject of the claim in writing, at the member’s current address on file with the Membership Department, and provide the member with an opportunity to respond in writing within 10 business days.
+Notify the subject of the claim in writing, at the member’s current address on file with the Member Relations and Awards Department, and provide the member with an opportunity to respond in writing within 10 business days.

 5. Once the subject of a claim has been notified, and the time frame for response has passed, the Membership and Administration Committee will review the full complaint in a timely manner and may:

 a.
 Decide to take no action;

 b.
 Inform the Board of remedial measures that don’t require Board approval;

 c.
 If the matter is deemed serious enough, refer it to the Board of Governors.
 In the event that the Board of Governors proposes to expel or suspend a member, it shall comply with the procedures set forth in the Academy Bylaws.
 Only the Board can make the final determination on whether to suspend or expel a member.